kuielab/mdx-net-submission/README.md

 ## Precautions

 <div style="size: 2em; font-weight: bold;">
-The repository supports Linux and MacOS(also on m1 Mac), but <a href="https://github.com/kuielab/mdx-net-submission/issues/1">does not support Windows</a> . <br />
+The repository supports Linux and MacOS (Intel and M1), and <a href="https://github.com/kuielab/mdx-net-submission/issues/1">does not support Windows</a> . <br />
 The separated stems each have a different <a href="https://ws-choi.github.io/personal/presentations/slide/2021-08-21-aicrowd#/2/1">frequency cutoff</a> applied.
 This is inherent to the approach of the MDX-Net code, which means that you would not obtain lossless stem tracks as compared to the original.
 </div>